Published on October 11th, 2016 | by Ozlem Avcioglu0

 The Standard name pays tribute to the history of Art Deco building which Danish architect and Royal Building Inspector Kristoffer Nyrop Varming designed in 1937.
 The Standard has three restaurants and a jazz club.
 Almanak restaurant is an informal and friendly place to eat, serves lunch and dinner all week made all made freshly local produce.

-Noma was founded by Claus Meyer in partnership with head chef Rene Redzepi with the intention of reinventing Nordic cuisine.
-The menu is populated with items such as musk ox and wild berries, and sauces are made with beer rather than wine.
-It’s all very experimental and cutting edge but the success of Noma has enabled other restaurants to step forward and offer local dishes. to make a reservation to Noma is not easy but don’t worry there a a lot of new places like Bo Bech’s Geist where there is no formality and apart from good food you can relax, unwind and savor the moment.
+Noma has enabled many other restaurants to step forward and offer local dishes. to make a reservation to Noma was not easy but don’t worry there a a lot of new places like Bo Bech’s Geist where there is no formality and apart from good food you can relax, unwind and savor the moment.
 Or Manfreds which is a small place and the guests are seated closely together.
 The intimacy is reflected in the servings that invite to sharing around the table, even if you are just two persons where the food is served informally and arranged without frills.
 Instead they spent time in the kitchen, creating dishes in a playful and respectful attitude towards the seasonal produce.
 The steak tartar I ate here was the best I have ever had in my entire life.

 American Matthew Orlando, the former chef at acclaimed Copenhagen-based restaurant Noma, is the owner and chef at Amass.
 At his own restaurant, Amass, guests can expect a more down-to-earth gourmet experience.
 At Amass, guests can expect to be served gourmet food of very high quality that can compete with some of the best restaurants, but at a better cost and with a more down to earth attitude to the gourmet experience